Why Geography @ Memorial?

 The Department has laboratory facilities for research in geographic information sciences, geomorphology, and paleoenvironments.
 A large collection of maps and aerial photographs is housed in the University's Map Library.
 The Department of Geography's involvement with various municipal, provincial, national, and international government agencies, private and non-profit organizations benefit students who require specialized resources or data for the support of their research.
 In addition, the Department of Geography takes advantage of resources offered by the research institutes housed at Memorial University.
 These include, for example, the Institute of Social and Economic Research, the Centre for Newfoundland Studies, the Maritime History Archive, and the Labrador Institute.

-Graduate applicants interested in research-based programs are strongly encouraged to find a faculty supervisor at the time of application.
+Graduate applicants interested in research-based programs are strongly encouraged to connect with a faculty supervisor at the time of application.
 Visit the Department of Geography website for areas for a list of faculty members, their research interests, and contact information.
-You may also use the Yaffle search engine to find a supervisor you may wish to work with.
+You may also use the Yaffle search application to find a supervisor you may wish to work with.

 MA, MSc: 2 years